snukky/wikiedits/README.md

 -------------------------

 All scripts are mostly language-independent.
-A few components need to be checked or updated to run these scripts for non-English languages:
+A few components need to be updated to run the scripts for non-English languages:

 - model for NLTK _punkt_ tokenizer,
   see: https://github.com/nltk/nltk_data/tree/gh-pages
 - regular expressions for filtering reverted revisions, see file: `wikiedits/wiki/__init__.py`